grncdr/npm-exec/README.md

 # npm-exec

-**Warning** this is just getting started, but is already somewhat usable.
+**Warning** this is not maintained!
+It might be nice to finish some day, but for the moment I'm not working on it.

 ## Usage